 Bachelor of Science (BS) in Management of Cyber and Information Technology

-Earn a bachelor of science in Management of Cyber and Information Technology, be a leader in the cyber field.
+Earn a Bachelor of Science in Management of Cyber and Information Technology

 Hit the job market with impressive management and technical credentials: earn a degree in management of cyber and information technology (MCIT) from Capitol.
 You'll be ready to walk into a management position in any industry that relies on sophisticated information sources and tools.